richhouse83/cdk-twitter-clone/README.md

 Use the CDK documentation [here](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-construct-library.html) to design your solution.

 ## Important! ##
-When naming your DB tables, stacks and constructs with the branh name, which is added in to your context via the cli commands when deploying.
+When naming your DB tables, stacks and constructs with the branch name, which is added in to your context via the cli commands when deploying.

 It comes into your stack inside of bin/cdk-twitter-clone.ts, DO NOT EDIT THESE LINES UNLESS YOU KNOW WHAT YOU ARE DOING: